-1. We have improved the energy efficiency of the CEENBoT so that the robot will operate for three or more hours of continuous use on a single charge and the charging cycle can be completed overnight.
-Its long operating time supports many instructional uses in grades 5-12 and for university classrooms as well as for outdoor use, where some robot activities, including GPS mapping, may take several hours to complete.
+- directions on developing a voltage divider showing how the CEENBoT can measure resistance with a few inexpensive parts. - 6.
+We have improved the energy efficiency of the CEENBoT so that the robot will operate for three or more hours of continuous use on a single charge and the charging cycle can be completed overnight.
+Its long operating time supports many instructional uses in

-2. We have reduced manufacturing costs (currently around \$200 per robot) and are designing the successor to the current platform to cost around \$100.
+7. We have reduced manufacturing costs (currently around \$200 per robot) and are designing the successor to the current platform to cost around \$100.
 Schools in SPIRIT's educational arena are very cost sensitive and reducing the product cost while providing a quality product will help leverage CEENBoT production, distribution and utility for educators.
 A thorough cost analysis is undertaken quarterly, as we steadily evolve from DRK12 curriculum efforts to national dissemination.
+In 2013, we are also working with a new "Notebook" format of the CEENBoT.

-- 3. We are improving the CEENBoT to make it as feature-filled and economical as possible.
+- 8. Continuing into 2013, we are improving the CEENBoT to make it as feature-filled and economical as possible.
 The new chassis design is easier to assemble by students, requiring fewer hand tools and time to complete.
 The design uses a stamped and folded aluminum chassis, anodized to produce a bright, appealing color, a harder finish and to prevent the rubbing off of aluminum.
 The chassis uses new, custom designed wheels with a solid rubber tread for better traction on various surfaces found in educational settings.
 The CEENBoT electronics have been redesigned to reduce cost, update components, correct performance issues and add new features such as the graphing calculator interface.
-Firmware has been improved to add more user feedback during charging and use, and to improve reliability. - 4.
+Firmware has been improved to add more user feedback during charging and use, and to improve reliability. - 9.
 We implemented hardware and firmware to allow the CEENBoT to be controlled by graphing calculators.
 Our SPIRIT Teachers have embraced this feature with the Texas Instruments' TI-8x family of graphing calculators found frequently in schools and STEM coursework.
 Graphing calculators are also now allowed for use on the PSAT, SAT, and ACT College entrance exams and AP tests and are quite commonplace for use in grades 6-12 and university coursework.
 The project's technical team has documented the use of TI BASIC and the communications features of the calculator to access and control sensors, motors and output devices of the standard CEENBoT model.
 Graphing calculator compatibility allows the CEENBoT to physically illustrate various functional relationships often only shown visually on the calculator, such as having the robot drive in a path illustrating a sine curve.
-Controlling a CEENBoT with a graphing calculator opens up the educational use of the CEENBoT to a vast number of teachers and students, who are already using graphing calculators in their STEM coursework.
+Controlling a CEENBoT with a graphing calculator opens up the educational use of

-5. Our next generation CEENBoT robot design includes a feature to control robots with commercially available smart phones.
+- the CEENBoT to a vast number of teachers and students, who are already using graphing calculators in their STEM coursework. - 10.
+Our next generation CEENBoT robot design includes a feature to control robots with commercially available smart phones.
 Several school districts have already approached us about the use of smart phones with the CEENBoT and the Department of Homeland Security has shown interest in funding some of our evolving research.
 For the CEENBoT, utilizing an existing platform like a smart phone, provides inexpensive educational access to common smart phone features such as GPS, mega-pixel cameras and custom programmability, allowing the educators and students to utilize a wireless off-the-shelf controller like a cellular phone.
 The SPIRIT technical team is developing prototypes of the interfaces, I/O controller boards, and software.